 Cubs score 4 in 8th, send Athletics to 6th straight loss

-Cody Bellinger hit an RBI single to break a scoreless tie and ignite a four-run outburst in the eighth inning, leading the Chicago Cubs to a 4-0 win over the Oakland Athletics on Tuesday night.
+OAKLAND, Calif.
+(AP) — Cody Bellinger hit an RBI single to break a scoreless tie and ignite a four-run outburst in the eighth inning, leading the Chicago Cubs to a 4-0 victory over the Oakland Athletics on Tuesday night.

 Seiya Suzuki led off the inning with a walk.
 Patrick Wisdom followed with a double, sending Suzuki to third.
 Bellinger then lined his first hit of the game past a diving Ryan Noda into right field, scoring Suzuki and putting the Cubs in front.